The massive loss in the number of large trees with hollows is occurring in urban, agricultural and forestry landscapes globally.

-The reduction in the number of large trees with hollows is occurring globally, and is particularly problematic in urban areas due to clearing for development and tree or branch removal to reduce risk to people.
+It is particularly problematic in urban areas due to clearing for development and tree or branch removal to reduce risk to people and property.

 Steve will explore initial findings from several Victorian-based research projects investigating the effectiveness of chainsaw-carved hollows.